Otto von Bolschwing: Cover-up

 During this period, CIA knowledge about the specifics of von Bolschwing’s Nazi past was limited.
-One reason for this was von Bolschwing’s own caginess on the subject.
-In his interactions with CIA officials, von Bolschwing acknowledged that he had been a member of both the Nazi Party and the SS, but carefully distanced himself from the Hitler regime's anti-Semitic racial ideology and aggressive expansionism.
-Instead von Bolschwing attributed his Nazi affiliations to his vigorous opposition to Soviet-style communism and his belief that the Nazi movement had represented the most effective means of combating it at the time.
+In his interactions with CIA officials, von Bolschwing acknowledged that he had been a member of both the Nazi Party and the SS, but claimed that he was not a believer in Hitler's anti-Semitic racial ideology and aggressive expansionism.
+Instead von Bolschwing attributed his Nazi affiliations to his supposedly vigorous opposition to Soviet-style communism and his belief that the Nazi movement had represented the most effective means of combating it at the time.
 Citing his prewar standing as a propertied aristocrat and financier, von Bolschwing presented his choice to join the Nazi Party as a straightforward and practical decision, motivated entirely by a desire to preserve his wealth and status.

 In September 1949 von Bolschwing submitted a curriculum vitae to the CIA that conveniently made no mention of the three years he worked for the Office of Jewish Affairs.
-Similarly, a detailed background report on von Bolschwing that had been commissioned by Critchfield while evaluating him for potential CIA service, also completely omitted any information about his involvement with the Judenreferat or his association with Adolf Eichmann.
-No effort was made by US officials to fill in the gaps in either document.
+Similarly, a detailed background report on von Bolschwing, commissioned by Critchfield while evaluating him for potential CIA service, also completely omitted any information about his involvement with the Judenreferat or his association with Adolf Eichmann.
+No effort was made by U.S. officials to fill in the gaps in either document.

 Even without the Eichmann information, enough was known about von Bolschwing’s unsavory past that the CIA understood that any revelation of his work on their behalf would prove a serious embarrassment.
 His association with the Bucharest pogrom and the sheltering of the Iron Guard leaders was widely known, as was the extent of his dishonesty.
-US dealings with such a disreputable figure were cause for discomfort among some CIA officials.
+U.S. dealings with such a disreputable figure caused discomfort among some CIA officials.
 As one Agency memorandum noted:

 He is an adventurer, a lover of intrigue, and a wire-puller who is fond of power.
 Bolschwing states that in his position in Rumania [sic] he was able to frustrate many of the evil designs of the Nazi regime, but it should be remembered as a black mark against him rather than a point in his favor that he arranged the escape of [Horia] Sima and others when these men were at the height of their crimes.

 Exigencies of Cold War politics compelled the CIA to maintain its relationship with von Bolschwing in spite of these misgivings.